kevCheong/kevCheong/README.md

 <br>
 <br>
 Welcome to my GitHub!
 I'm Kevin, a passionate coder with exposure to a broad spectrum of fronts like app development, web development, android development and game development.
+Make sure to check out the projects that I have been working on while you are here!

 ### ⚡ Projects/achievements

 ### ✔️ I'm currently learning
-- JavaScript
+- React.JS
-- ReactJS
+- Bootstrap
+- Learning PTV API to make custom tram tracker widget for personal use

 ### 💻 Projects I'm working on
 - Building projects and my portfolio website.